zardini123/KiCad-Component-Manager/README.md

 ```python
 [('wxPython', '4.1.1'), ('wheel', '0.38.4'), ('urllib3', '1.26.13'), ('six', '1.16.0'), ('setuptools', '41.2.0'), ('requests', '2.28.1'), ('pip', '19.2.3'), ('idna', '3.4'), ('charset-normalizer', '2.1.1'), ('certifi', '2022.12.7')]
 ```

+## Current KiUtil issues

+- KiCad rejects fresh (new) footprint files from KiUtils as version number is "None", not a date.
+-